roma-p/vit/etc/j.md

 - checkout: from package path / asset name - branch.
 - update: using the ref file.
 - tracked file udpate: store SHA and "is_editable" as two different informations (now if sha is None -> means file is readonly).
 - vit update /path/to/file.ma -e shall be an autorized syntax.

 # 03/08/22 -------------------------------------------------------------------

 > afirst usable version of vit (without file interlinked):
 - rename "fetch" to "checkout". (co shall be ok). x commit with messages... "-m" for the first time.
 - logs by branch (therefore log original branchng commit)
-- tags (and not just the lighwieght)
+- tags (and not just the lighweight)
 - checkout by commit
 - tagging auto increment.
 - when creating a branch, auto tagging? at least an option to do it.